open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 OpenTelemetry .NET NuGet packages and its dependencies are deployed with the OpenTelemetry .NET Automatic Instrumentation.

-In case of assembly version conficts you may get a `TargetInvocationException`.
+In case of assembly version conflicts you may get a `TargetInvocationException`.
 For example:

 ```txt